Acuant/iOSSDKV11/README.md

 		}

-Following is list of dependencies:
+The following is a list of dependencies:

 - iProov.framework
 - KeychainAccess.framework